Heartwarming / The Lion, the Witch, and the Wardrobe

-- Aslan's resurrection.
-If you don't have a lump in your throat either in the book where Aslan joyfully rumbles "Yes!
-It is more magic" or in the film where he's silhouetted by the sunrise, you're an incurable cynic.
+Aslan's resurrection.
+Readers will likely have a lump in their throat either in the book where Aslan joyfully rumbles "Yes!
+It is more magic" or in the film where he's silhouetted by the sunrise.

 I wrote this story for you, but when I began it I had not realized that girls grow quicker than books.
 As a result you are already too old for fairy tales, and by the time it is printed and bound you will be older still.
 But some day you will be old enough to start reading fairy tales again.
 You can then take it down from some upper shelf, dust it, and tell me what you think of it.
 I shall probably be too deaf to hear, and too old to understand, a word you say, but I shall still be

-- In the Walden Media film, just look at Lucy's face when Aslan calls her "Queen Lucy the Valiant".
+Just look at Lucy's face when Aslan calls her "Queen Lucy the Valiant."

-- In the movie, the first victim the girls see is Mr. Tumnus.
-They both naturally start crying, thinking the poor guy's done for.
+The first stone victim the girls see in the Witch's castle is Mr. Tumnus.
+In sharp contrast to the book, when she knows Aslan will resurrect him, Lucy starts crying, thinking he's dead.
 Then, Aslan turns him back.
 Cue hugs all around.

 Also when he is turned back from being stone, he falls into Lucy's arms, and she is the first person he sees.
 Lucy then attempts to introduce Susan to him but Susan interrupts her saying "Mr Tumnus, I know" and throws her arms around the faun she's never even met.

 Anytime the Pevensies hug.
 Especially Peter in tears after Edmund comes back from the dead hugging his brother.

 The heroes are about to charge into (a seemingly hopeless) battle.

 Peter: For Aslan and for Narnia!

 "Once a king or queen of Narnia, always a king or queen.
 May your wisdom grace us until the stars rain down from the heavens."